shantaisat/silvol/README.md

 - Accessibility features are integral to the platform, including keyboard navigation, clear visual cues, and support for screen readers.
 These considerations ensure that Silvol is usable by individuals with diverse needs, enhancing its inclusivity and overall effectiveness.

  - **Reasoning For Any Final Changes:**
   - Based on user feedback, adjustments were made to enhance usability, such as reordering navigation elements for better flow and refining accessibility features.
-These changes improve the inclusivity of the application.
+These changes improve the inclusivity of the application.-->

 ## Key Features
-Volunteer & Elderly User Profiles: Create, view, update, and delete profiles for both volunteers and elderly users, allowing detailed information such as skills, availability, and tech needs.
+Volunteer & Elderly referral User Profiles: Create, view, update, and delete profiles for both volunteers and elderly users, allowing detailed information such as skills, availability, and tech needs.

+The user journeys for referral users and volunteers are distinct but complementary.
+Referral users focus on finding and connecting with volunteers, while volunteers manage their availability and assist referral users.
+The platform's design ensures simplicity and inclusivity for both user types, with features tailored to their specific needs.

--**Appointment Management**: Volunteers can create, view, update, and delete tech support appointments, helping elderly users with their tech-related challenges.
+-**Availability Management**: Volunteers can create, view, update, and delete tech support availabilty, helping elderly users with their tech-related challenges.

 -**User Authentication**: Secure login/logout functionality for both volunteers and elderly users, ensuring safe access and privacy for all platform members.